Transportation Security Officer: Job Duties, Salary and Outlook

 Transportation security officers screen passengers going through security checkpoints by using any combination of visual observation, pat-down searches, metal-detector screening, explosive trace detection, and x-ray devices.
 They report specific findings or incidents to management or law enforcement to help identify weaknesses in established protocol or flaws in terminal and equipment design.
 Officers need to conduct all duties with a focus on customer service, while assisting passengers who have questions or special needs.
 Officers working for the TSA especially are expected to display honesty and flexibility, be accountable, work well with a team, and have strong communication skills (www.tsa.gov).

-According to the U.S. Department Bureau of Labor Statistics (BLS), the average annual salary earned by a federally-employed transportation security screener was $37,580, as of May 2013 (www.bls.gov).
+According to the U.S. Department Bureau of Labor Statistics (BLS), the median annual salary earned by a transportation security screener was $37,090 as of May 2013 (www.bls.gov).
 The BLS reported that there were 44,450 transportation security officers employed by the federal government at that time.

-The BLS predicted employment growth of 12% for security guards in general from 2012-2022, which is consistent with the national average.
+The BLS predicted employment growth of 6% for transportation security screeners from 2012-2022.
 The need to continue keeping on the alert for possible crime and terrorism will contribute to this increase.
-The highest number of transportation security screeners were located in and surrounding New York, NY; Los Angeles, California; and Chicago, Illinois, as reported by the BLS.
+The highest number of transportation security screeners were located in and surrounding Miami, Florida; Los Angeles, California; and Chicago, Illinois, as reported by the BLS.

 Related to Transportation Security Officer: Job Duties, Salary and Outlook